dontpanic494/env/README.txt

 will be updated here as a staging location for version control.

 FILES UPDATED HERE WILL NOT AFFECT THEIR RESPECTIVE APPLICATION

+Make folders for these and put instructions as readme.me in each folder